-Tipu Sultan was the son of Hyder Ali, who established the Mysore sultanate.
+Tipu Sultan was the son of Hyder Ali, who established the Mysore Sultanate.
 The two ruled over the Mysore region and offered stiff resistance to British expansion during their lifetime.

 His Early Years

-Tipu Sultan was born in Devanahalli, located currently in the Kolar district, on November 20, 1750.
+Tipu Sultan was born in Devanahalli, located in the Kolar district, on November 20, 1750.
 He was the eldest son of Hyder Ali and Fakhr-Un-Nissa or Fatima.

-His Military Exploits
+Tipu Sultan’s Military Exploits

 When the British captured this fort, Hyder Ali dispatched an army under Tipu, who advanced against Colonel Baillie.
 At Pollilur, Tipu encountered Baillie and defeated him in a decisive battle.
-Tipu then defeated Colonel Braithwaite near Tanjore and then seized Chittoor from the British.
+Tipu defeated Colonel Braithwaite near Tanjore and seized Chittoor from the British.
 At the time of Hyder Ali’s death in December 1782, Tipu had consolidated his position, and the British forces had been driven back.

 Tipu Sultan assumed power on December 22, 1782.

-The Third Anglo Mysore War
+The Third Anglo-Mysore War

-In 1789, Tipu Sultan launched an attack against the Raja of Travancore in a dispute over two forts in Cochin, but he met with stiff resistance from the Travancore troops.
+In 1789, Tipu Sultan launched an attack against the Raja of Travancore in a dispute over two forts in Cochin, but he met stiff resistance from the Travancore troops.
 The British, along with the Nizam of Hyderabad and the Marathas, came to the aid of Travancore.

 Later, British East India Company forces under Lord Cornwallis seized Coimbatore, but they were prevented from advancing further by Tipu Sultan.